undb-xyz/docs/src/content/docs/en/tables.md

 - Click on the dropdown button located to the right of the table name in the top navigation bar, and then select the 'Delete Table' option

 - Click on the 'More' icon in the top-right corner of the 'Update Table' drawer, and then select the option to delete the table.

+> Note that currently the deleted table cannot be recovered.